 With support from an external service provider, Liberia has developed its timber legality assurance system and has set up a new Legality Verification Department in the Forestry Development Authority.

-Liberia is also developing LiberTrace, a system to manage data on the chain of custody and legality verification.
-Government agencies and forest sector companies will both use the system.
+Liberia has also with support of an external service provider developed LiberTrace, a system to manage data on the chain of custody and legality verification.
+Government agencies and forest sector companies both use the system.

-The Government of Liberia has begun the process of taking over management of the Legality Verification Department and LiberTrace from the service provider that developed them.
+The Government of Liberia has taken over management of the Legality Verification Department and LiberTrace from the service provider that developed them.
+Work is currently ongoing in implementing the legality verification system.

 Begin trading in FLEGT-licensed timber